You've probably seen it: a dog and their person moving together like twin stars.

 This class is for teams who've completed a beginner series and are ready to go further.
 Expect more complex sequences, musicality, and a longer choreographic arc.

-Private/invite only. $200/student.
+$200/student.

 About Titling